herminiogg/shexml-performance-evaluation/README.md

 > If you want to see the statistical analysis of the data obtained using these resources you can visit the page [statistics](statistics).

-## Running the experioment and directory structure
+## Running the experiment and directory structure
 To run the experiment one can simply run the `run.sh` script:

 ```